How much do The Traitors contestants get paid to be on the show?

 “The contestants don’t technically get paid, but obviously they have to take weeks off work, losing wages," she said: "It doesn’t seem fair that should lose money by taking part so they are reimbursed with around £100 a day."

-Of course, £100 a day is only really put in place to help contestants out while they take time off work, but the real aim of the game is to walk away with the life-changing £120,000.
+Of course, £100 a day is only really put in place to help contestants out while they take time off work, but the real aim of the game is to walk away with the life-changing amount of £120,000.

 The Traitors currently have £68,150 in the prize pot